lonnieezell/monarch/_docs/views.md

 # Viewing Routes

-While the routes documentation provides a high-level overview of how routes work in Myth:work, that information is more geared towards how the routes are found.
+While the routes documentation provides a high-level overview of how routes work in Monarch, that information is more geared towards how the routes are found.
 This document details how the views are combined and displayed to the user.

 ## Layouts